 Ruston Waterfront

 A hub for dining and recreation, Ruston Waterfront offers a unique blend of city amenities and natural beauty.
-Kayakers here enjoy spectacular views of Mount Rainier and an active waterfront that is perfect for an afternoon paddle.
+Kayakers here enjoy spectacular views of Mount Rainier and an active waterfront perfect for an afternoon paddle.

 Kayakers at Ruston Waterfront enjoy calm waters that are perfect for both novices and those looking for a leisurely paddle.
 The area is also a hub for dining and entertainment, with numerous parks and restaurants lining the shore, providing easy access for kayakers to stop and enjoy local amenities.